Welcome to our website!

 Controversial items

-It should be understood that the views and opinions included in the published historical articles are not necessarily those of the IAC or associated personnel.
+It should be understood that the views, opinions, and outlooks contained in the historical articles and items published on the IAC site are not necessarily those of the IAC, associated personnel, or associated organisations.

 Controversy and censorship often bring forth strong opinions.
-However, on this site, it has been decided to faithfully reproduce texts without censorship, so as to enable a properly informed academic assessment and discussion of historical and cultural issues.
-We hope that users of this site will understand and respect our position on such matters.
+However, on this site, it has been decided to faithfully reproduce texts and images without censorship, so as to enable a properly informed academic assessment and discussion of historical and cultural issues.
+We hope that the users of this site will understand and respect our position on such matters.

 Sources